xiong-s/AdjoeMCVE/README.md

 ## English

-This is a minimal sample that can reproduce the issue of Adjoe's 16KB Page Sizes not being supported.
+This is a minimal sample that can reproduce the issue of Adjoe does not support 16KB Page Sizes.

 This sample project was created following the steps below.